 (iv) Verification of deenergized condition.
-The requirements of this subsection shall be met before any circuits or equipment can be considered and worked as deenergized.
+You must meet the requirements of this subsection before any circuits or equipment can be considered and worked as deenergized.

-(A) A qualified person shall operate the equipment operating controls or otherwise verify that the equipment cannot be restarted.
+(A) A qualified person must operate the equipment operating controls or otherwise verify that the equipment cannot be restarted.

-(B) A qualified person shall use test equipment to test the circuit elements and electrical parts of equipment to which employees will be exposed and shall verify that the circuit elements and equipment parts are deenergized.
-The test shall also determine if any energized condition exists as a result of inadvertently induced voltage or unrelated voltage backfeed even though specific parts of the circuit have been deenergized and presumed to be safe.
-If the circuit to be tested is over 600 volts, nominal, the test equipment shall be checked for proper operation immediately before and immediately after this test.
+(B) A qualified person must use test equipment to test the circuit elements and electrical parts of equipment to which employees will be exposed and must verify that the circuit elements and equipment parts are deenergized.
+The test must also determine if any energized condition exists as a result of inadvertently induced voltage or unrelated voltage backfeed even though specific parts of the circuit have been deenergized and presumed to be safe.
+If the circuit to be tested is over 600 volts, nominal, the test equipment must be checked for proper operation immediately before and immediately after this test.

 (v) Reenergizing equipment.
-These requirements shall be met, in the order given, before circuits or equipment are reenergized, even temporarily.
+You must meet these requirements, in the order given, before circuits or equipment are reenergized, even temporarily.

-(B) Employees exposed to the hazards associated with reenergizing the circuit or equipment shall be warned to stay clear of circuits and equipment.
+(B) You must warn employees exposed to the hazards associated with reenergizing the circuit or equipment to stay clear of circuits and equipment.

-(C) Each lock and tag shall be removed by the employee who applied it or under his or her direct supervision.
+(C) Each lock and tag must be removed by the employee who applied it or under their direct supervision.
 However, if this employee is absent from the workplace, then the lock or tag may be removed by a qualified person designated to perform this task provided that:

 (I) The employer ensures that the employee who applied the lock or tag is not available at the workplace; and